UseToolSuite UseToolSuite

 The Problem: Building a classic application shell: A fixed header, a fixed footer, a 250px left sidebar, and a dynamic main content area that consumes the remaining space.

-- The Flexbox Failure: Using Flexbox for this requires deep nesting.
-You need a column flexbox for the Header/Body/Footer.
-Inside the Body, you need a row flexbox for the Sidebar/Content.
-If the footer needs to span underneath the sidebar but NOT the content, the flex DOM structure becomes an unmaintainable nightmare of nested
+• The Flexbox approach: this requires deep nesting — a column flexbox for Header/Body/Footer, then a row flexbox inside Body for Sidebar/Content.
+If the footer needs to span under the sidebar but not the content, the nested <div> structure gets hard to maintain.

 .dashboard {